Original short literary fiction, including satire, remains one of the writing genres in my literary toolkit. I do enjoy

 "You pluck flower after flower—it is never the flower." —D.H.
 Lawrence, The Fox

 Maldiva Clay never considered herself capable of being a good friend to anyone for very long.
-Perhaps a good shrink could tell help her find out why, but because she had always found herself more interesting than anyone she had ever been acquainted with, she had never been motivated to try to nurture friendships.
+Perhaps a good shrink could tell help her find out why, but because she had always found herself more interesting than anyone with whom she had ever been acquainted, she had never been motivated to try to nurture friendships.

 That was, until she met Scorp Dennis.
 She was teaching a workshop in fiction writing at Basket Grove College in Himpsted, Kentucky, as unremarkable a place as you'd ever want to experience, she would always say, and Scorp Dennis enrolled in the workshop.
 This workshop lasted only five weeks, but Scorp and she became close enough that even after the workshop was over, and she had returned to her panhandle town of Luna Mesa, Florida, and her job at the Pigeon Chronicle, where she was a senior editor, they continued to write each other via snail as well as e-mail.

 Scorp continued to prey on Maldiva for responses to his stories, and after the exchange grew into passionate letters, they began meeting in Francis Town, Tennessee, for a weekend of merrymaking.
 This kind of communication went on for about three years; every month or so, they'd meet in little, nondescript towns somewhere between his Kentucky Himpsted and her Florida Luna Mesa.
 Scorp was about fifteen years her junior, but their romance seemed to proceed in what one might consider the usual way.
 With some glaring exceptions.